lhyleonghuiyu/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 My final model results were:
 * training set accuracy of 100%
-* validation set accuracy of ?
+* validation set accuracy of 94.5%
-* test set accuracy of ?
+* test set accuracy of 92.6%

+It was observed that possibly due to the dropout layer, the convergence proved more to be a range of accuracies, rather than a single accuracy value, which was observed when the dropout layer was not implemented originally.

 ### Test a Model on New Images